mgnsk/balafon/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell convert     Convert a file to SMF2 fmt         Format a file help        Help about any command lint        Lint a file live        Load a file and continue in a live shell play        Play a file
+  completion  Generate the autocompletion script for the specified shell fmt         Format a file help        Help about any command lint        Lint a file live        Load a file and continue in a live shell play        Play a file smf         Convert a file to SMF2

 Flags:
   -h, --help   help for this command